Lumír Krejčí: Early life and education

 Lumír Krejčí was born in Slavičín in the Zlín Region of the Czech Republic.
-He received his B.Sc and M.Sc degrees in biochemistry from Masaryk University, in 1993 and 1995, respectively.
+He received his BSc and MSc degrees in biochemistry from Masaryk University, in 1993 and 1995, respectively.
 During his PhD studies at Masaryk University, he spent 5 years as a fellow at Aarhus University in Denmark under supervision of Christian Bendixen.
-Afterwards, Krejčí conducted postdoctoral research work between 2001 and 2005 with Patrick Sung, initially at University of Texas Health Science Center at San Antonio (2001-2003), later at Yale University (2003-2005).
+Afterwards, Krejčí conducted postdoctoral research work between 2001 and 2005 with Patrick Sung, initially at University of Texas Health Science Center at San Antonio (2001–2003), later at Yale University (2003–2005).

 Research

 Throughout his career, Lumír Krejčí was mainly interested in understanding the mechanisms living organisms use to cope with genome instability, more precisely homologous recombination.
 His key finding during this period concerns the role of Srs2 helicase in dismantling Rad51 nucleofilament in homologous recombination.
 Recently his laboratory focuses also on identification of new anticancer compounds.

 Laboratory of Recombination of DNA Repair (LORD)

 In 2005, Krejčí moved back to Brno, where he was appointed Principal Investigator, and later in 2012 Associate Professor.
-The main objectives of his lab’s research are “to decipher the intrinsic functions of homologous recombination (HR) which has a dual role in the maintenance of genome stability.
+The main objectives of his lab's research are “to decipher the intrinsic functions of homologous recombination (HR) which has a dual role in the maintenance of genome stability.
 First, it promotes the faithful repair of DNA double-strand breaks (DSBs) belonging among of the most lethal forms of DNA damage.
 Moreover, HR is responsible for the creation of genetic variability during meiosis by directing the formation of reciprocal crossovers that result in random combinations of alleles and traits.”